 10:30AM: Productivity is overrated.
 Girls weekends are made for rest, relaxation and plenty of pool time.
 After brunch, venture to the Museum District--set Hotel ZaZa for a big chill massage or exfoliating body treatment at ZaSpa.
 The 11,000-square-foot spa features 11 treatment rooms and the Sanctuary—an oxygen therapy room, where guests unwind in plush robes before heading to a treatment room.

-12:30PM: Cap off the afternoon at the adjacent pool, which overlooks Mecom Fountain.
-Available exclusively for hotel guests—and ZaSpa patrons—the outdoor oasis is a hub for pretty young things and the occasional wild antic.
+12:30PM (Option 1): Cap off the afternoon at the adjacent pool, which overlooks Mecom Fountain.
+Available exclusively for Hotel ZaZa guests—and ZaSpa patrons—the outdoor oasis is a hub for pretty young things and the occasional wild antic.
 For double the fun, book one of the poolside cabanas, which offer prime people-watching opportunities.

 2:30PM: Before venturing back to the hotel, pay a visit to the nearby Museum of Fine Arts, Houston or the Menil Collection.
 Both stay open until 7PM on Saturday and contain works by some of history’s most influential artists.
 The 300,000-square-foot MFAH is dedicated to paintings, sculptures, costumes, photography and textiles dating to the antiquities, while the Menil pays homage to 20th-century works.
 There, visitors can peruse pieces by Andy Warhol, Henry Matisse and Pablo Picasso, among many others.

-6:30PM – (Option 1): Channel your inner artist at Montrose’s Pinot’s Palette—a relaxed, teacher-led painting studio that blends creativity and BYOB.
-Saturday classes start at 7PM and wrap up at 10PM, so you’ll want to bring along some food (and vino) to tide you over.
+6:30PM – (Option 1): Channel your inner artist at Splash Painting & Wine—a relaxed, teacher-led painting studio that blends creativity and BYOB.
+Saturday classes start at 7:30PM and wrap up at 10PM, so you’ll want to bring along some food (and vino) to tide you over.
 Lucky for you, the Texas-sized Spec's superstore is nearby.
 Much more than a beer, wine and liquor emporium, the Smith Street Spec’s remains an epicurean destination with its imported food offerings (cheeses, meats, sweets and freshly-made sandwiches).
-Of course, you could always grab dinner at Max's Wine Dive, just across the street, too.
+Of course, you could always grab dinner at Brasserie 19 for a French-style evening.
 (Note: Pinot’s Palette classes fill up quickly, so make reservations in advance.)

 6:30PM – (Option 2): On a clear Houston night, it’s hard to beat a free performance at Miller Outdoor Theatre.
 Most Saturday events begin after 8PM, featuring everything from Houston Symphony concerts and Theatre Under the Stars productions to professional step shows and works by the Houston Ballet.
-Before the show, venture to Midtown for dinner at Ibiza or Reef, before catching the MetroRail to the Museum District-set theatre.
+Before the show, venture to Midtown for dinner at Ibiza or Artisans, before catching a cab or a ride-sharing service to the Museum District-set theatre.
 (Note: Guests are able to BYOB to performances, but no glass containers or bottles, so plan accordingly.)

-10PM-ish – (Option 2): Following the show, catch the METRORail back to Midtown, where nightlife options abound.
+10PM-ish – (Option 2): Following the show, catch a back or a ride-sharing service back to Midtown, where nightlife options abound.
 Looking for your scene?
 Find culture vultures congregating at the Tiffany lamp-lit Nouveau Antique Art Bar and the professional set at 13 Celsius, where a stellar selection of wines by the glass and small food items keep patrons happy.
 After it’s all said and done, round out the night with a hearty bowl of pho from Mai's Restaurant.

 10AM: After sleeping in—it’s called the day of rest for a reason—head to The Heights for brunch at Down House.
 The cozy restaurant is ready to revive party people with chicken and waffles, breakfast tacos, biscuits and top-notch lattes.
 (There is a chicken wing-topped Bloody Mary on offer, too, if you’re feeling up for it.)